 Feelings of hopelessness and helplessness are common in people who are clinically depressed.
 Researchers of the cognitive theory of depression found out that people who…

 There are times when making a decision can be hard to do especially when we are making ‘life changing’ ones.
 When we find ourselves torn with inner conflict between options or alternatives, we feel ‘paralyzed.’
 We feel as if we are backed in a corner where there is a need for us to make a choice but we are unsure which way to go.

-Inner turmoil happens when we are seriously contemplating in making a change on what is not working for us.
+Inner conflict and turmoil happen when we are seriously contemplating in making a change on what is not working for us.
 It could be in our health, career, or relationship.
 We feel torn because we know that in order to move forward, we need to make a choice.
 However, there is a part that bothers us, the possibility of certain risks like failure, rejection, or defeat.

 Some decisions are hard to make because they come with a higher price tag with our finances, time, identity, and relationships.
 Unfortunately, the ‘hidden’ costs of these things often elude our consciousness.
 Our gut knows about them though; hence, when we make decisions on things that we think come with ‘higher’ costs, we start to feel anxious.
 We start to have these cyclical thoughts and the urge to escape into distraction.
 All these happen as an attempt to slow down our system, hoping that our conscious mind becomes fully aware of the costs of the choice.

 Making a decision is tough especially on important life decisions.
 Some factors can make it harder:

 Having Too Many Options

 Some of us may think that having too many options can be a good thing especially when making a decision but researchers found out that it’s the exact opposite.
 In a famous 1995 jam study, Sheena Iyengar, a professor at Columbia University, and her research associates found out that the presence of choice might be appealing, but the growing number of choices can be debilitating.